-As an ex-math teacher, I decided to see if I could teach my boys without a formal textbook/workbook curriculum.
-I am always reminded by that quote from Good Will Hunting “…you dropped 150 grand on a (***) education you could’ve got for $1.50 in late charges at the public library.”
+As I continued searching for a decent curriculum, I kept remembering that one scene in Good Will Hunting when Matt Damon says “…you dropped 150 grand on a (***) education you could’ve got for $1.50 in late charges at the public library.”

 - If something ever happens to me and my boys have to be put into the public school system again, then at least they will be up to date if not more on their learning.